spschweiz/demovox/README.md

 ## Description

-demovox is a tool to collect signatures for Swiss popular initiatives by offering the visitor a personalized signature sheet.
+WordPress plugin [demovox](https://wordpress.org/plugins/demovox/) is a tool to collect signatures for Swiss popular initiatives by offering the visitor a personalized signature sheet.

 This Plugin was developed by the [Socialist Party of Switzerland](https://www.sp-ps.ch), it was initially built for the popular initiative [Prämien-Entlastungs-Initiative](https://bezahlbare-praemien.ch) in 2019.
 It has been used for numerous others since, like [umverkehR](https://www.umverkehr.ch/) (2020) and [AHVx13](https://www.ahvx13.ch/) (2020) by [SGB](https://www.sgb.ch), to name a few.